2004–05 South-West Indian Ocean cyclone season: Other storms

-In late November, Cyclone Agni from the North Indian Ocean crossed into the South-West Indian Ocean from the Northern Hemisphere while retaining its anticyclonic circulation, which is unusual due to the Coriolis effect being nonexistent along the equator.
-Its track was disputed and the JTWC instead assessed it as reaching as far south as 0.5 degrees north.
-It later crossed back into the Northern Hemisphere although its remnants later reentered the Southern Hemisphere while paralleling the Somalian coastline before dissipating shortly after.

 Storm names

 A tropical disturbance is named when it reaches moderate tropical storm strength.
 If a tropical disturbance reaches moderate tropical storm status west of 55°E, then the Sub-regional Tropical Cyclone Advisory Centre in Madagascar assigns the appropriate name to the storm.
 If a tropical disturbance reaches moderate tropical storm status between 55°E and 90°E, then the Sub-regional Tropical Cyclone Advisory Centre in Mauritius assigns the appropriate name to the storm.
 A new annual list is used every year so no names are retired.

 Seasonal effects

 This table lists all of the tropical cyclones and subtropical cyclones that were monitored during the 2004–05 South-West Indian Ocean cyclone season.
 Information on their intensity, duration, name, areas affected, primarily comes from RSMC La Réunion.
 Death and damage reports come from either press reports or the relevant national disaster management agency while the damage totals are given in 2004 USD.